openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/integrate-openvino-with-your-application.rst

 For more details please read article about :doc:`OpenVINO™ Model representation <integrate-openvino-with-your-application/model-representation>`.

 The code above creates a compiled model associated with a single hardware device from the model object.
-It is possible to create as many compiled models as needed and use them simultaneously (up to the limitation of the hardware ../../about-openvino/additional-resources).
+It is possible to create as many compiled models as needed and use them simultaneously (up to the limitation of the hardware).
 To learn how to change the device configuration, read the :doc:`Query device properties <inference-devices-and-modes/query-device-properties>` article.

 Step 3.
 Create an Inference Request